MetroCard: History and fares

 On September 28, 1995, buses on Staten Island started accepting MetroCard, and by the end of 1995, MetroCard was accepted on all New York City Transit buses.

 Before 1997, the MetroCard design was blue with yellow lettering.
 These blue cards are now collector's items.
 On July 4, 1997, the first free transfers were made available between bus and subway at any location with MetroCard.
 This program was originally billed as MetroCard Gold.
 Card colors changed to the current blue lettering on goldenrod background.
 On January 1, 1998, bonus free rides (10% of the purchase amount) were given for purchases of $15 or more.
 On July 4, six months later, 7-Day and 30-Day Unlimited Ride MetroCards were introduced, at $17 and $63, respectively.
 A 30-day Express Bus Plus MetroCard, allowing unlimited rides on express buses in addition to local buses and the subway, was also introduced at $120.
 The 1-Day Fun Pass was introduced on January 1, 1999, at a cost of $4.
 The debut of the MetroCard allowed the MTA to add bonus fare incentives, such as free bus transfers to other buses or subways.
 Half of the ridership increase between 1997 and 1999 was attributed to these incentives.

 The first MetroCard Vending Machines (MVMs) were installed on January 25, 1999, in two stations, and by the end of 1999 347 MVMs were in service at 74 stations.
+Retail stores also sold MetroCards; at the peak of the MetroCard's usage, more than 3,000 stores sold the product.
 On April 13, 2003, tokens were no longer sold.
 Starting May 4, 2003, tokens were no longer accepted, except on buses.
 The following fare increases were implemented: